How to optimize the storage on Mac?

 -

-From the Apple menu, select About This Mac > Storage.
+From the Apple menu, go to System Settings > General > Storage.

 - From here, you can optimize your storage.

-You can also choose to store videos and photos in iCloud (replacing them with optimized versions on your Mac), empty your trash automatically, and reduce clutter (sort through and delete unneeded documents).
+You can also choose to store videos and photos in iCloud (replacing them with optimized versions on your Mac) and empty your trash automatically.

 CleanMyMac by MacPaw makes it easy to optimize your Mac’s storage and free up space.
-It pairs a powerful Cleanup tool that lets you delete unnecessary system and user files with My Clutter tool that is designed to help you declutter your MacBook by finding large and old files, similars, and duplicates.
+It pairs a powerful Cleanup tool that lets you delete unnecessary system and user files with My Clutter tool that is designed to help you declutter your MacBook by finding large and old files, unneeded downloads, similar images, and duplicates.
 Get a free trial of the app.

 CleanMyMac lets you select apps from its scan list and delete them permanently (along with all their associated files).
 Its disk scan also shows you how much space you’re freeing up by deleting apps — in real time!